moh3nhadavi/micropython-urdflib/README.md

 Mohsen Hadavi, Maxime Lefrançois.
 "The urdlib Library for MicroPython: Manipulating RDF on Constrained Devices".
 In _International Semantic Web Conference_.
 Cham: Springer International Publishing, 2023

+Also, You can find step-by-step instructions to compile the code and reproduce the experiments online [here](https://github.com/moh3nhadavi/micropython-urdflib-iswc2023/).

 ### Acknowledgements

-This work has been partly supported by a grant from the French research agency (ANR) on projects [https://coswot.gitlab.io/](CoSWot (ANR-19-CE23-0012)).
+This work has been partly supported by a grant from the French research agency (ANR) on projects [CoSWoT](https://coswot.gitlab.io/) (ANR-19-CE23-0012).